Alexandra Navrotsky

 Alexandra Navrotsky (born 20 June 1943 in New York City) is a physical chemist in the field of nanogeoscience.
 She is an elected member of the United States National Academy of Sciences (NAS) and the American Philosophical Society (APS).
 She was a board member of the Earth Sciences and Resources division of the NAS from 1995 until 2000.

 In 2005, she was awarded the Urey Medal, by the European Association of Geochemistry.

 In 2006, she was awarded the Harry H. Hess Medal, by the American Geophysical Union.

 She is currently the director of NEAT ORU (Nanomaterials in Environment, Agriculture, and Technology Organized Research Unit), a primary program in nanogeoscience.
-She is Distinguished Professor at University of California, Davis.
+She was distinguished professor at University of California, Davis.

+Dr. Alexandra Navrotsky is currently a reagents professor back at Arizona State University, Tempe AZ.
+Her research group (TherMotU) investigate a fundamental thermodynamics as it relates to nanomaterials, geology, and material science.

 Early life and education

 She graduated from Bronx High School of Science in New York.
 She received B.S.
 (1963), M.S.
 (1964), and Ph.D.
 (1967) in physical chemistry from University of Chicago, where she studied with Ole J. Kleppa.